The views expressed by the host on this program make more sense than anything anybody else out there is saying.

 To him, higher taxes mean better days for his school.

-When it comes time for all of these comp this is Mr. Murphy, the president of the Anza College.
+When it comes time for all of these companies, this is Mr. Murphy, the president of De Anza College.

-When it comes time for all these companies, Google and Apple and Facebook and the rest, to pay their fair share.
+When it comes time for all these companies, Google and Apple and Facebook and the rest, to pay their fair share, there's a knee-jerk resistance.

 They're philosophically anti-tax, and it's decimating the state.